jsffeng/quickRCP/README.md

 	- Status: Enhanced but no perfect fix yet.
 To support ConnectTimeout option has been done to ssh,
 however, for rsh, not all versions supporting timeout option, e.g. FreeBSD support "-t timeout" for rsh,
 but looks Solaris and ubuntu never support that.
-- Reporting a message like "Deleting the temporary files before quiting ..." for ctrl+c, otherwise, people may just think ctrl+c is not responding as it could take sometime to do some cleanup.
+- Reporting a message like "Deleting the temporary files before quiting ..." for ctrl+c, otherwise, people
+may just think ctrl+c is not responding as it could take some time to complete the cleaning-up.